business-applications/sample-websocket-terminal/README.md

 open -a firefox someFile.someFileExtension
 ```

-In addition our business process an get us the current weather information.
-For this
+If you have dont step 3 of the "Getting Started" section, your business app can get us the current weather information as well.
-you can enter into the terminal for example:
+For this you can enter into the terminal for example:

 ```
 show temp for Atlanta,UNITED_STATES